Nationwide Recruitment Campaign

 FICA Harvesting Subsidy

-Following the success of the Silviculture Subsidy, FICA has partnered with the Ministry of Social Development to offer support for harvesting contractors employing NEW “Kiwi Locals”.
+Following the success of the Silviculture Subsidy, FICA partnered with the Ministry of Social Development to offer support for harvesting contractors employing NEW “Kiwi Locals” with a Harvesting Subsidy.

 Fast & Forward Forestry Expo

-Fast & Forward Forestry is coming to Rotorua from 18-19 November 2022.
-NZ’s first event of this kind, the Fast & Forward Forestry was held in Rotorua 18-19 November 2022.
-The expo event brought the forestry industry together and showcasing forestry to the rest of NZ.
+NZ’s first event of this kind, the inaugural Fast & Forward Forestry was held in Rotorua 18-19 November 2022.
+The expo event brought the forestry industry together and showcased forestry to the rest of NZ.
 The aim is to hold the event every 2-3 years.
 Watch this space.

-A Mates4Life pilot progarmme is underway in Central North Island, upskilling to address mental wellbeing challenges.
+A Mates4Life pilot programme was undertaken in Hawke’s Bay & Central North Island, upskilling to address mental wellbeing challenges.
 2023 will investigate an initiative specific to forestry – “Be a Mate”.

 Winch Assist BPG/Yarder/Hauler Guidelines